wodby/docs/docs/stacks/wordpress/index.md

 [WordPress stack](https://cloud.wodby.com/stacks/wordpress)

 !!! info "Docker4WordPress"
-    This is the overview for Drupal stack deployed via Wodby.
+    This is the overview for Wordpress stack deployed via Wodby.
 For local environment (Docker4WordPress) documentation see [this article](local.md)

 ## Deployment